apache/trafficserver/doc/admin-guide/files/jsonrpc.yaml.en.rst

                                       ``true`` by default.
                                       In case of an unauthorized call is made, a corresponding rpc error will be returned, you can check :ref:`jsonrpc-node-errors-unauthorized-action` for details about the errors.
+``incoming_request_max_size``         Maximum allowed size for the incoming jsonrpc request.
+Default ``96000`` bytes.
+Size must be
+                                      specified in bytes.
+Note that memory will not be allocated all at once, if incoming message does not fit in the first chunk of memory(32K) an extra amount will be allocated, till the requests size hits the max size.
 ===================================== =========================================================================================